 Bejuco beach is a classic beach in the Central and South Pacific of Costa Rica with palm trees, dark compact sand, long shores and dark blue waters.
 This beach also has the Blue Flag award, given to only the cleanest and most natural beaches in Costa Rica.

-However, Bejuco is not the best for swimming as this area commonly experiences rip tides but it is perfect for walking, boogie boarding, surfing and sunbathing.
 Snorkeling is not good at this beach either.
 It is not recommended to swim far at Bejuco.
 You can play in the shallow waves and dip your toes but don’t go too far out.

 Many times, you will feel like Bejuco is your own beach as there are not many tourists in this area.
-We spent an afternoon here hanging out with a couple local families, watching their kids play futbol.
-Sunsets were beautiful!

 Hotels, Restaurants and Other Services

 There aren’t many hotels in Bejuco.
 Hotel Playa Bejuco and Hotel Delfin Playa Bejuco are two decent cozy hotels right on the beach.
+There are also camping areas and camp sites as camping is very popular among city Costa Ricans.

 Things to do at Playa Bejuco